 May to October

 Elevation: 7,530 feet (2,295 meters)

 Location: On Baker Creek Road, 3 miles from the Lehman Caves Visitor Center

-Baker Creek Campground contains 34 campsites, 2 of which are wheelchair accessible.
+Baker Creek Campground contains 17 campsites, one of which is wheelchair accessible.
 Water is available.

 Note: Baker Creek Road is a maintained gravel road.

 The Strawberry Creek Campground has 8 campsites (includes 2 walk-in sites) with 2 group camping sites.
 No water is available at any site.